axiom-data-science/portal-docs/index.rst

 .. only:: mbon

-	For information about how to contribute biological data to the MBON Data Portal, visit https://ioos.github.io/mbon-docs/.
+	For information about how to contribute biological data to the |title|, visit https://ioos.github.io/mbon-docs/.

 .. only:: atn

-	For information about how to contribute data to the ATN Data Portal, visit https://atn.ioos.us/help/.
+	For information about how to contribute data to the |title|, visit https://atn.ioos.us/help/.

 .. only:: ooi
 	The Ocean Observatories Initiative (OOI) is a science-driven ocean observing network that delivers real-time data from more than 800 instruments to address critical science questions regarding the world’s oceans.
 Funded by the National Science Foundation to encourage scientific investigations, OOI data are freely available online to anyone with an Internet connection.